junyangggggg/leetcode_practice/README.md

 This is where I practice leetcode problems.
 I took only one programming class in my previous semester so my code isn't as efficient as it can be.
 I'm currently planning to self-learn data structures and algorithms during the coming summer break.
-Hope I can develop a clearer logical thinking and problems solving skills by keep on practicing.
+Hope I can develop a clearer logical thinking and problem-solving skills by keep on practising.